 Peter Van Aulen has over 20 years as a NJ divorce and family law attorney.
 He has represented clients in many different types of divorce and family law cases and has successfully handled many post divorce issues.
 He is certified by the New Jersey Supreme Court as a Matrimonial Attorney.
 Mr. Van Aulen is only one out of 161 lawyers in the state of New Jersey with said distinction.
 Mr. Van Aulen has also written over 30 articles on divorce and family law.

-Mr. Van Aulen offers a free consultation.
+Mr. Van Aulen offers a free 30 minute in office consultation.
 Cohabitation cases are very fact sensitive, and they are often not clear cut.
 Further, whether you are the payer or the payee spouse, there is usually a lot riding on if a court finds cohabitation.
 If cohabitation is found, for the payer spouse it could be the end of a financial obligation and for the payee spouse it could be the end of needed financial support.
 It is crucial you get good advice and representation.
 Therefore, if you are facing cohabitation issues and have questions concerning NJ alimony reform, call Peter Van Aulen today at (201) 845-7400 to make an appointment.
 His staff is ready to help you.